 The friend who turned me onto Mongol then turned me on to Jack Weatherford’s books, Genghis Khan: and the making of the Modern World and The Secret History of the Mongol Queens: How Genghis Khan’s Daughters Saved His Empire.
-He said, “With everything you are into, this is going to blow your mind.”
+He said, “This is going to blow your mind.”

-The more I delved into, not just the history of Genghis Khan, on the world stage, but his personal story of survival, and his commitment to the survival of the Peoples of his Homeland, and to the Wisdom and Excellence he realized to that end, the more I discovered a Wisdom Tale so rich and profound, that it is worthy of dedicated study and consideration, especially by anyone who realizes that there is a price and a level of mastery required to remain free.
+The more I delved into, not just the history of Genghis Khan, on the world stage, but his personal story of survival, and his commitment to the survival of the Peoples of his Homeland, and to the Wisdom and Excellence he realized to that end, the more I discovered a Wisdom Tale so rich and profound, that it is worthy of dedicated study and consideration, especially by anyone who realizes that there is a price and a level of mastery required to remain free in the face of the ongoing onslaught of the global imperial machine.

-The tale of the one whose name was Temujin and who would later be named “Genghis,” after the “Ocean,” is a tale of indigenous People facing the onslaught of imperial debasement.
-I have mentioned many Peoples, on this website, including Ancestors of every single one of us who, at some point, were faced with the human degradation and exploitation that imperial conquest inevitably brings to the conquered.
-They were also offered the debasing comforts of slaves that empires offer those who accommodate themselves to the kiss-up, kick-down hierarchies that empires thrive on.
+The tale of the one whose name was Temujin, later named “Genghis,” after the “Ocean,” is a tale of indigenous People responding to empire.
+I have mentioned many Peoples on this website.
+All of us had Ancestors who, at some point, were faced with the human degradation and exploitation that imperial conquest inevitably brings to the conquered.
+They were also offered the debasing comforts of slaves that empires offer to all those who accommodate themselves to the kiss-up, kick-down hierarchies that empires thrive on.

-The story of Genghis Khan is of a man with a unique history who neither bowed his knee to have his head chopped off for wanting to hold on to his dignity, nor did he suck up to tyrants in exchange for “benefits.”
+The story of Genghis Khan is of a man with a unique history.
+He neither bowed his knee to have his head chopped off to hold on to his dignity, nor did he suck up to tyrants in exchange for “benefits.”
 He chose to respond to a call of Wisdom, of Excellence, and of Absolute Ability to Respond to Tyranny decisively.

 Jack Weatherford’s books are an excellent introduction to this fascinating history of this Wise Defender of his People’s Dignity.
 Weatherford has written a number of books on indigenous peoples, such as Indian Givers: How Native Americans Transformed the World, a fascinating chronicle of the endowments of American Indigenous Peoples to so many aspects of what we take for granted in “modern” culture, yet give little credit to the Peoples of the Americas for restoring albeit the most basic aspects of human dignity from the ongoing debasement and self-estrangement, from personal hygiene to our most common foods, medicines, and understanding of the world.

-It is obvious he has not only spent time, studied, and lived with many Peoples still rooted in Life itself.
-Weatherford’s writing is informed by a rich and subtle attention to details someone less acquainted with the Wisdom of People still exercising Natural Intelligence might miss.
+Weatherford has written a number of books on Indigenous People and their Wisdom.
+His writing is informed by a rich and subtle attention to details and connected rooted in the Wisdom of People still exercising Natural Intelligence.
 His books on Genghis Khan and his family read like a real-life portrayal of so many of the Principles I have written about here.

 To learn something deeply, it is not simply enough to study the topic at hand, and proceed with our impressions.
 We also benefit from really getting a sense of our own habits of mind, of perception, what defines them, and what constricts them.